righettod/powershell-android-utils/README.md

 # Requirements

-The module assume that the follwing tools are available in `%PATH%`:
+The module assume that the following tools are available in `%PATH%`:

 * [adb](https://developer.android.com/studio/command-line/adb)
 * [apktool](https://ibotpeaches.github.io/Apktool/)
 * [apksigner](https://developer.android.com/studio/command-line/apksigner)

-You can use the function `Test-Tools` to verify that your installation is OK.
+:information_source: You can use the function `Test-Tools` to verify that your installation is OK.

 # Module installation